 Basswood and cedar venetian blinds look great and add warmth to a room.
 In a small space, that warmth can work in your favour or against you depending on what else is in the room.

-The slats are thicker than PVC, so the stack is deeper when the blind is open.
-Timber is also not suited to high-humidity rooms like bathrooms.
+PVC venetians look similar to timber at a glance but are fully moisture-resistant, which is why they are the practical choice for wet areas.
 For a small living area or home office where you want something that looks considered rather than functional, timber venetians are worth it.
 For utility rooms and wet areas, look elsewhere.

 Quick comparison by room type